iwink/composer-global-installer/README.md

 `composer global config --json extra.global-installer.exclude '["laminas/laminas-zendframework-bridge", "phpunit/phpunit"]'`

 ### Packages with patches
-If you use a seperate plugin to apply patches to packages, it might not be a good idea to install those packages globally.
+If you use a seperate plugin (for example [`cweagans/composer-patches`](https://github.com/cweagans/composer-patches)) to apply patches to packages, it might not be a good idea to install those packages globally.
-Other projects, which use the same package, will recieve the changes from the applied patch as well.
+Other projects which use the same package will receive the changes from the applied patch as well.
 To prevent this, we recommend excluding packages which you have patched.